OSGeo/gdal/gdal/doc/source/drivers/raster/rasterlite.rst

 Rasterlite - Rasters in SQLite DB
 =================================

-Starting with GDAL 1.7.0, the Rasterlite driver allows reading and creating Rasterlite databases.
+The Rasterlite driver allows reading and creating Rasterlite databases.

 | Those databases can be produced by the utilities of the